Newborn Sleep: A Safe Guide for Local Parents in Redlands

 • Swaddling or using a sleep sack

-Over time, this consistency can help both you and your baby wind down more easily at the end of each day.
+Over time, this consistency helps both you and your baby feel more settled at bedtime.d down more easily at the end of each day.

 Local Support for Redlands Parents